hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 In GoCD, the PackerCommit stage contains only 2 simple tasks:

-- Validate: calling to `packer validate` to validate the syntax of Packer definition file
+- Validate: calling to `packer validate` to validate the syntax of Packer json file
 - Build: calling to `packer build` to build an AMI, passing in GoCD pipeline label.
-After this step is successful, an AMI with label `nginx-terraform-pipeline-{LABEL}` is created and stored in AWS
+Output of this task is an AMI with label `nginx-terraform-pipeline-{LABEL}` stored in AWS.

 Successful build of Packer image also triggers the next stage: `TerraformCommit`